Rate Limits

 Backblaze implements rate limiting safeguards to ensure that all customers have consistent access to high-performance storage, protecting against potential disruptions caused by misuse or abuse of the APIs by other users.

-The following error codes can be returned when rate limits are reached.
+The following response codes can be returned when rate limits are reached.

-Backblaze B2 Native API and Partner API Error
+Backblaze B2 Native API and Partner API Responses

 HTTP STATUS CODEOVERVIEW

 429 - Too Many RequestsThe client has reached the limit of requests within a specific time period.
-This error response may include a Retry-After header where the value is the number of seconds a developer should wait before re-requesting the resource.
+This response may include a Retry-After header, where the value is the number of seconds a developer should wait before re-requesting the resource.

 HTTP STATUS CODEOVERVIEW

 503 - SlowDownThe client has reached the limit of requests within a specific time period.
-This error response may include a Retry-After header where the value is the number of seconds a developer should wait before re-requesting the resource.
+This response may include a Retry-After header, where the value is the number of seconds a developer should wait before re-requesting the resource.

-You can take the following steps to help avoid rate limit errors:
+You can take the following steps to help avoid rate limit responses:

-• Handling 429 or 503 errors with a retry mechanism that implements exponential backoff.
+• Handle 429 or 503 SlowDown responses with a retry mechanism that implements exponential backoff.

 Retry Mechanisms

 The Backblaze B2 SDKs follow the guidelines that are provided in the Backblaze B2 Integration Checklist.
-If you work with a library that does not have a retry mechanism or you call the API endpoints directly from your code, refer to the integration checklist for guidance.
+If you are using a library that does not have a retry mechanism or you call the API endpoints directly from your code, refer to the integration checklist for guidance.

 You can find information about retry behavior for the AWS SDKs here.